Kyushu Fukuoka Kyushu's historic gateway to Asia

 Hakata Bite-Sized Gyoza

-Hitokuchi gyoza are no different than regular dumplings, just smaller in size.
+Hitokuchi gyoza are not so different to regular dumplings, just a little smaller in size.
 Filled with minced pork and garlic, fried crispy on the outside and tender inside.
 Since they are smaller, though, you'll probably end up eating more of them.

 Fukuoka Motsu Nabe

 Chefs in Fukuoka have made an art form of cooking with beef and pork tripe.
-Motsu nabe is a hot pot dish that combines all of these odds and ends in a delicious soup made from soy sauce and garlic.
+Motsu nabe is a hot pot dish of tripe in a delicious soup made from soy sauce and garlic.

 One of the world's best-known varieties of ramen, tonkotsu ramen is distinguished by its cloudy pork bone broth, thick slices of pork, thin noodles and minimal toppings.
 In Fukuoka, the birthplace of tonkotsu, you'll find the dish everywhere—at specialty restaurants, late-night eateries, street vendors and even train stations.